Ebazhanov/linkedin-skill-assessments-quizzes/c#/c-sharp-quiz.md

 #### Q63.
 What is the difference between the `break` and `continue` keywords?

-- [ ] The `break` keyword is used to break out of multiple iteration statements, while `continue` can only break out of break out of code blocks that have single iterations.
+- [ ] The `break` keyword is used to break out of multiple iteration statements, while `continue` can only break out of code blocks that have single iterations.
 - [x] The `break` keyword literally breaks out of a control flow statement, while `continue` ignores the rest of the control statement or iteration and starts the next one.
 - [ ] The `break` keyword literally breaks out of the current control flow code and stops it dead, while `continue` keeps executing the code after an exception is thrown.
 - [ ] The `break` keyword jumps out of an iteration and then proceeds with the rest of the control flow code, while `continue` stops the executing code dead.